 Consider Cooking and Storage Equipment

 When camping with a large group, consider the cooking equipment you’ll need, including cookware, utensils, pots, plates, or bowls.
 If the meals require boiling water, will each group member be responsible for bringing cooking gear?
 Will each person need to bring a backpacking stove, cookware, and fuel, or can some of those items be shared?
-Take inventory of any shared gear like stoves, pots, and utensils to avoid redundancy and save pack space.
-Split up the food and cookware weight with others in the group.
+Take inventory of any shared gear, such as stoves, pots, and utensils, to avoid redundancy and save pack space.

 Think About Clean-Up